-The Company intends to distribute to its unit holders in the form of a quarterly distribution all of the CAFD that is generated each quarter less reserves for the prudent conduct of the business, including among others, maintenance capital expenditures to maintain the operating capacity of the assets.
-CAFD is defined as net income before interest expense, income taxes, depreciation and amortization, plus cash distributions from unconsolidated affiliates, cash receipts from notes receivable, less cash distributions to noncontrolling interests, maintenance capital expenditures, pro-rata EBITDA from unconsolidated affiliates, cash interest paid, principal amortization of indebtedness and changes in prepaid and accrued capacity payments.
-Distributions on units are subject to available capital, market conditions, and compliance with associated laws, regulations and other contractual obligations.
-The Company expects that, based on current circumstances, comparable distributions will continue to be paid in the foreseeable future.
+The Company intends to use the amount of cash that it receives from its distributions from NRG Yield LLC to pay quarterly dividends to the holders of its Class A common stock and Class C common stock.
+NRG Yield LLC intends to distribute to its unit holders in the form of a quarterly distribution all of the CAFD that is generated each quarter less reserves for the prudent conduct of the business, including among others, maintenance capital expenditures to maintain the operating capacity of the assets.
+CAFD is defined as net income before interest expense, income taxes, depreciation and amortization, plus cash distributions from unconsolidated affiliates, cash receipts from notes receivable, less cash distributions to noncontrolling interests, maintenance capital expenditures, pro-rata EBITDA from unconsolidated affiliates, cash interest paid, income taxes paid, principal amortization of indebtedness and changes in prepaid and accrued capacity payments.
+Dividends on the Class A common stock and Class C common stock are subject to available capital, market conditions, and compliance with associated laws, regulations and other contractual obligations.
+The Company expects that, based on current circumstances, comparable cash dividends will continue to be paid in the foreseeable future.

-The following table lists the distributions paid on the Company's Class A, Class B, Class C and Class D units during the year ended December 31, 2016:
+The following table lists the dividends paid on the Company's Class A common stock and Class C common stock during the year ended December 31, 2016:

-Fourt Fourth Quarter 2016 Third Quarter 2016 Secon nd Quarter 2016 First Quarter 201 Distributions per Class A and Class B unit \$ 0.25 \$ 0.24 \$ 0.23 \$ 0.225 Distributions per Class C and Class D unit \$ 0.25 \$ 0.24 \$ 0.23 \$ 0.225
+th Quarter 2016 Thi rd Quarter 2016 Sec cond Quarter 2016 First Quarter 2016 Dividends per Class A share \$ 0.25 \$ 0.24 \$ 0.23 \$ 0.225 Dividends per Class C share \$ 0.25 \$ 0.24 \$ 0.23 \$ 0.225

-On February 15, 2017, the Company declared a quarterly distribution on its Class A, Class B, Class C and Class D units of \$0.26 per unit payable on March 15, 2017.
+On February 15, 2017, the Company declared a quarterly dividend on its Class A and Class C common stock of \$0.26 per share payable on March 15, 2017, to stockholders of record as of March 1, 2017.